sodabubblewine/sodabubblewine.github.io/README.md

 ## 2025 0412

+### 2025 0412 2335

+It is late and it feels like there is a fat tire tightening around skull.
+My temples throb and my eyes hurt.
+Nothing comes from closing my eyes but the feeling of pains marching across my face.
+If I don't tell myself to relax then I'll soon be clenching my teeth until my ears start to ring.
+A few deep breaths may loosen my neck and shoulders, but my forehead remains scrunched.

+Despite these unfavorable conditions, I have added some more to the [2025 0412 1422 Paper on Logic](#2025-0412-1422-paper-on-logic).

+### 2025 0412 1619
+I'm making a note here because I am so happy to have a single text document that I can easily copy and paste onto a single monolithic website.
+This is the closest I have come to explaining myself to others in a way that is mostly accurate and mostly accessible.

+For now there are only a list of timestamped entries to show you.
+Soon these shall evolve into more substantial blocks of templates, contemplations, and conclusions.
+As what I have to say reaches a critical mass, it bubbles up into a more solid and long standing brick in the foundation of my principles and practices.
+I am glad to share these steps in the evolution fo my behavior.

 ### 2025 0412 1422
 It has been a while since I've worked directly on my paper on logic.
 In the past I have had to shove what little I can into a thin thread of tweets.